Escrow Plan (aka Prepayment Program)

 How to Enroll

-Contact Lynne, Delinquency Specialist, at 440-576-3731 Monday through Friday 8 a.m. to 4:30 p.m. or email for an appointment to discuss a Delinquent Tax Contract.
-Appointments are required as the contract and payment documentation takes considerable time to prepare.
+Complete the Payment Plan Review Application and email or mail the completed application back to the office.
+We will review your request and contact you to discuss your options.
+If you are unable to complete the application or have questions, contact Delinquency Specialist Brittany by phone at 440-576-1421 or by email for assistance.
+Please note that appointments are required as the contract and payment documentation takes considerable time to prepare.
 If you are unable to make an appointment during the Delinquency Specialist’s office hours, please call or email the Delinquency Specialist for contract consideration by email or mail.